 During their first two years of service, Aquinas Fellow:

 - Are placed in affordable housing, arranged by the diocese*

 - Receive a modest living allowance ($15,000 per year)

-- Are placed in a teaching position within the Diocese of Bridgeport Schools
+- Are placed in an immersion teaching experience within the Diocese of Bridgeport Schools

 - Receive educational and spiritual support as they balance life, college, and teaching

 - Focus on professional development, community and spiritual growth